turnly/turnly/README.md

 Turnly helps businesses save their customers time waiting in physical queues by eliminating legacy number-taking systems.
 Customers join from their smart device to a web widget-based system that can be accessed from your own website or application.

+### 🙏 Give a Star!

+If you like this project or plan to use it in the future, please don't forget to give it a ⭐️

+___

 ### 🧑🏻‍🚒 Try Turnly now!